Brant: The West Coast Party Goose

 Climate Change Effects on Migration

 As with many people, climate change has been at the forefront of the minds of ornithologists.
-For those with a focus on Branta bernicla, the question of how climate change will impact brant populations and what factors will be the most influential is essential for the continual management and protection of these birds.
-Recently, there have been quite a few investigations into eelgrass as a factor on brant populations.
+For those with a focus on Branta bernicla, the question of how climate change will impact Brant populations and what factors will be the most influential is essential for the continual management and protection of these birds.
+Recently, there have been quite a few investigations into eelgrass as a factor on Brant populations.

 Thank you for taking the time to read about the Magnificent Brant.
-If you have any questions, had a cool fact you wanted to share or just want to say hello, please leave a comment down below!
+If you have any questions, had a cool fact you want to share or just want to say hello, please leave a comment down below!

 References